-Prior to joining iFixit, I worked (and still do until EOY) at DriveSavers data recovery in engineering and CTO roles.
+Prior to joining iFixit, I worked at DriveSavers data recovery in engineering and CTO roles.
 I've spent 25 years in the data storage and data recovery industries, working on everything from old 20MB hard drives in 1987, to the state-of-the-art in solid state technologies and everything mobile.
 At DriveSavers I was responsible for strategic partnerships, academic collaborations and industry thought leadership.
 I worked in the technical community with leading storage designers, manufacturers and industry groups focused on solid-state drive technologies and tools.
 Prior to that I also worked at Adobe and a few other now extinct hardware and software providers.

 So I currently attend the great University of Life and all of the adventures that come with it :-) But formally, I hold a BA in Communications and IATECH from the University of Wisconsin-Madison (Go Badgers, go Packers!), and a Data Communications Engineering certificate from UC Berkeley Extension.